$\mathcal R(3780)$ Resonance Interpreted as the $1^3D_1$-Wave Dominant State of Charmonium from Precise Measurements of the Cross Section of $e^+e^-\rightarrow$ Hadrons

-The efficiency $\epsilon$ for the selection of hadronic events is determined using $\epsilon=\sum^{6}_{1}w_{i} \epsilon_{i}$, where $w_{i}$ is the fraction of the number of the hadronic events selected from the $i$-th MC simulation component over the total number of the MC simulated hadronic events from the aforementioned six MC simulation components, while $\epsilon_{i}$ is the corresponding efficiency.
-Since the branching fraction for $\psi(3770)\!\rightarrow$~nOC includes all contributions from decays of the full structure $\mathcal Rs(3770)$~\cite{bes2_prl_2structures}, the efficiency includes all contributions from the decays of the BW structures contained in $\mathcal Rs(3770)$~\cite{bes2_prl_2structures}.
-Figure~\ref{fig:Emumu_over_Ecm_ecm4420MeV} (right) shows the efficiencies for the 42 energies used in this analysis, which has the same shape as the efficiencies given in Ref.~\cite{PRL97_262001_Y2006}.
+The weighted average (WA) efficiency $\epsilon$ for the selection of hadronic events is determined using $\epsilon=\sum^{6}_{1}w_{i} \epsilon_{i}$, where $w_{i}$ is the ratio of the number of the hadronic events selected from the $i$th MC simulation component over the total number of the MC simulated hadronic events from the aforementioned six MC simulation components, while $\epsilon_{i}$ is the corresponding efficiency.
+Since the branching fraction for $\psi(3770)\!\rightarrow$~nOC includes all contributions from decays of the full structure $\mathcal Rs(3770)$~\cite{bes2_prl_2structures}, this efficiency includes all contributions from the decays of the BW structures contained in $\mathcal Rs(3770)$~\cite{bes2_prl_2structures}.
+Figure~\ref{fig:Emumu_over_Ecm_ecm4420MeV} (right) shows the WA efficiencies for the 42 energies used in this analysis.

-At $\sqrt{s}=3.7731$ GeV, the efficiency is $66.13\%$.
-The integrated luminosity of the data collected at $\sqrt{s}=3.7731$ GeV is $\mathcal L=(1831.63\pm 4.49)$ nb$^{-1}$.
-The number $N^{\rm obs}_{\rm had}$=$(33688\pm 225)$ divided by both the luminosity and efficiency yields the observed cross section $\sigma^{\rm obs}_{\rm had}=(27.813\pm 0.198)$ nb, which is in very good agreement with the value $\sigma^{\rm obs}_{\rm had}=27.680\pm 0.272$ nb (given in Table 4 of Ref.~\cite{PhysLettsB641_145_2006}) measured by the BES Collaboration, where the errors are the uncertainty of statistical origin (number of observed events, MC event statistics and statistical uncertainty of the luminosity measurement).
+At $\sqrt{s}=3.7731$ GeV, the WA efficiency is $66.13\%$.
+The integrated luminosity of the data collected at $\sqrt{s}=3.7731$ GeV is $\mathcal L=(1831.63\pm 4.49)$~nb$^{-1}$.
+The signal yield $N^{\rm obs}_{\rm had}$ divided by both the luminosity and WA efficiency yields the measured observed cross section $\sigma^{\rm obs}_{\rm had}=(27.813\pm 0.198)$~nb, where the uncertainty is of statistical origin and accounts for the number of observed events, the MC sample size and the statistical uncertainty of the luminosity measurement.
+This result is in good agreement with the value $\sigma^{\rm obs}_{\rm had}=27.680\pm 0.272$ nb from Ref.~\cite{PhysLettsB641_145_2006}.
 Similarly, we determine the cross sections $\sigma^{\rm obs}_{\rm had}(s)$ at the other energies.
-The systematic uncertainty on the cross section arises from the track and event selection criteria, which cause a total systematic uncertainty of $2.89\%$ for all cross sections~\cite{{arXiv_2307_10948v1_hep_ex_20July2023}}.
+The systematic uncertainty on the cross section arises from the track and event-selection criteria, which leads to the assignment of a total systematic uncertainty of $2.89\%$ for all cross sections~\cite{PhysRevLett132_191902_2024}.